owenmcfadden2/RecipeAnalysis/README.md

 Training R-squared: 0.000148
 Test R-squared: 0.00007
-Since our **R-squared** is nearly zero, almost none of the variation in the ratings can be explained by our model
+Since our **R-squared** is nearly zero, almost none of the variation in the ratings can be explained by our model.

 ## Final Model
-AAAA
+For our **final model**, we used five features:
+1. **has_description** (nominal): as described above
+2. **n_ingredients** (quantitative): as described above
+3. **n_steps** (quantitative): Number of steps in the recipe
+4. **minutes** (quantitative): Number of minutes recipe takes to make
+5. **review_length** (quantitative): A new column we added for this model, indicating the length of a review

+Our 3 new features in this model were **n_steps**, **minutes**, and **review_length**.
+We chose these specifically as we think they could relate to the rating of a recipe.
+For n_steps and minutes, if a recipe takes longer and is more complex, in theory a recipe could be better.
+For review_length, a long review could be a strong indicator of strong emotions in regards to the recipe, positive or negative.

+We had to **transform** the data as follows:
+* has_description: one-hot encoding
+* n_ingredients: standardized using StandardScaler
+* n_steps: standardized using StandardScaler
+* minutes: transformed using QuantileTransformer
+* review_length: transformed using QuantileTransformer

 ## Fairness Analysis
 AAAA